 - 8.3% Commodities

 7Twelve Portfolio Performance

-Granted, this only goes back a little less than a decade, small-caps and international stocks have suffered in recent years, and past performance doesn’t indicate future results, but the S&P 500 and a 60/40 portfolio have absolutely clobbered the 7Twelve across the board for this time period.
+Granted, this only goes back a little less than 2 decades, small-caps and international stocks have suffered in recent years, and past performance doesn’t indicate future results, but the S&P 500 and a 60/40 portfolio have absolutely clobbered the 7Twelve across the board for this time period.

 The whole point of diversification is to reduce volatility and drawdowns and thereby improve risk-adjusted return.
-Notice that the 60/40 portfolio has a risk-adjusted return, as measured by Sharpe, of over twice that of the 7Twelve Portfolio, and with significantly lower volatility and smaller max drawdown.
-Volatility and max drawdown of the 7Twelve Portfolio were actually not far off from those of the S&P 500 index.
+Notice that the 60/40 portfolio has a risk-adjusted return, as measured by Sharpe, about 1/3 higher than that of the 7Twelve Portfolio, and with significantly lower volatility and smaller max drawdown.
+Volatility and max drawdown of the 7Twelve Portfolio were actually not too far off from those of the S&P 500 index.

 Drawdowns over that time period are illustrated below.
-Notice how in some cases, the drawdown of the 7Twelve Portfolio is actually greater than that of the 60/40 and the S&P 500:
+Notice how in some cases, the drawdown of the 7Twelve Portfolio was actually greater than that of the 60/40 and the S&P 500:

 7Twelve Portfolio Review